bellatoris/MyScala/Week3/Lecture3-1/Class_Hierarchies.md

 		else this
 }
 ```
-**The implementation of binary tree is still purely functional, there's np mutations.**
+**The implementation of binary tree is still purely functional, there's no mutations.**

 * **Include: create a new tree that contains the previous element of the tree**
 *  **But the old version of the data structure is still maintained, it doesnt't go away.**